alangardner-dev/new-laptop/README.md

 Open the Finder's preferences/settings: `cmd +,`

-- Check "Open folders tabs instead of windows"
+- Check "Open folders tabs instead of windows".
-- Uncheck "Show warning before changing file extensions"
+- Uncheck "Show warning before changing file extensions".
-- Check "Remove items from the Trash every 30 days" (this might be better handled with Hazel)
+- Check "Remove items from the Trash every 30 days" (this might be better handled with Hazel).
-- Search default: change to "Search current folder"
+- Search default: change to "Search current folder".
-- Check: Menu > View > Show Path Bar
+- Check: Menu > View > Show Path Bar.
-- Check: Menu > View > Show Status Bar
+- Check: Menu > View > Show Status Bar.

 UI changes:

-- Remove non-essential items in Sidebar
+- Remove non-essential items in Sidebar.
 - Sort items in sidebar based on frequency of use.

 ### Hazel

-[Hazel](https://www.noodlesoft.com/hazel.php) is a Mac app that allows you to configure your
+[Hazel](https://www.noodlesoft.com/hazel.php) is "Automated Organization for Your Mac."

-- Configure to move any files in `Downloads` older than a 1 week to the trash.l
+- Configure to move any files in `Downloads` older than a 1 week to the trash.
+- Configure to move any `Screenshot*` files to trash after 5 days.
-- Configure so trash is emptied every 2 weeks.
+- Configure to empty trash every 2 weeks.

 ### VS Code